 - Keep the internal conversation between you and your body, not societal expectations.

 Most importantly though, advise Rough and Oxley, is to bring your body to a state of calm before you even begin your run.
-For many people, working out is done in between other activities in an already hectic day, meaning before you even get started on your mindful run, you’re already in a state of stress.
+For many people, working out is done between other activities in an already hectic day, meaning before you even get started on your mindful run, you’re already in a state of stress.

-8 Tips For a Mindful Run
+8 Tips for a Mindful Run

-Here are 8 tips to help you:
+Here are eight tips to help you:

-1. Take your run outside and off the treadmill
+1. Take your run outside and off the treadmill.

-2. Engage all your senses and leave the headphones at home
+2. Engage all your senses and leave the headphones at home.

 Although listening to music while running can be a great motivator, it becomes a distraction when trying to build the habit of mindful running.
 Leave the headphones at home and use the time to focus on your breathing, the sounds of your body while you run, and your surroundings.

-3. Try some pre-run mindful breathing
+3. Try some pre-run mindful breathing.

-4. Start slow and build from there
+4. Start slow and build from there.

 Mindful running is about engaging all of your senses and physical sensations and keeping your focus on how they are responding to the environment and the exercise.
 By starting slowly, you can pay attention to how your body responds as you slowly increase your pace and movement.